 Our client’s personal, family and business objectives often overlap.
 With many options at their disposal, my goal is to provide clients with the right information to make the best decisions possible, while balancing each of these goals.

-Providing unbiased advice that’s in the long-term interest of our clients, based on years of transaction experience.
+Providing unbiased advice that’s in the long-term interest of our clients.

 Helping business owners leave a legacy through the many years spent building their company.

 Building long-term relationships.
 I am passionate about building long-term relationships with my clients based on trust, facts and results; I am passionate about building long-term relationships with strategic buyers and investors to provide the best service to my clients; and, I am passionate about building long-term relationships with industry experts to facilitate introductions and always be learning.

 As part of the Food, Beverage and Agribusiness team, Scott has built substantial experience understanding how these businesses transact.
 He has deep expertise throughout the entire farm to table value chain, which in turn guides his advice, whether it is based on current crop and raw commodity dynamics or shifting consumers preferences.
 This value chain expertise gives him a wholistic perspective when leading a transaction.

-Scott maintains specific domain expertise in Agribusiness (growers, packers, shippers, crop inputs, proteins and the entire agriculture ecosystem), as well as Food (ingredients and flavors, food processing and manufacturing, and food distribution).
+Scott maintains specific domain expertise in Agribusiness, Production Agriculture, Crop Inputs and AgTech, as well as Food (Food Processors, Food Ingredients, and Food Distribution).
 Scott has significant transactional experience in Mergers & Acquisitions, as well as equity and debt private placements and sale/leaseback transactions.

-As a Senior Vice President at Cascadia Capital, Scott Porter is focused on client relationships in the food and agricultural sectors.
+As a Managing Director at Cascadia Capital, Scott Porter is focused on client relationships in the Food and Agricultural sectors.
 His practice is focused on mergers and acquisitions, recapitalizations, restructurings and private placements.